TiddlyWiki/TiddlyWiki5/readme.md

 TiddlyWiki</a> HTML file and then saves one of them in HTML:</p><pre>
 node tiddlywiki.js --verbose --load mywiki.html --rendertiddler ReadMe ./readme.html</pre><p>
 In order to use <a class=' tw-tiddlylink tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki5.html'>
-TiddlyWiki5</a> on the command line you must first install node.js from <a class=' tw-tiddlylink tw-tiddlylink-missing' href='http://five.tiddlywiki.com/static/http%3A%2F%2Fnodejs.org%2F.html'>
+TiddlyWiki5</a> on the command line you must first install node.js from <a href='http://nodejs.org/' target='_blank'>
 http://nodejs.org/</a></p><h2 class=''>
 Usage</h2><p>
 Running <code>